 The same findings came out of a study done nearly ten years ago.
 Researchers have been warning companies of the mental health issues that beset impact sourcing workers in service- and knowledge-based industries, which include outsourcing:

 Larger proportion of employees became involved in service- and knowledge-based industries requiring heavy technological preparedness and mental stress.
 If the pace of change exceeds the capacity of the workers to cope, negative stress reactions can occur.
 These include psychosomatic reactions (e.g. depression, insomnia) as well as vocational consequences (e.g. job dissatisfaction, decreased organizational commitment, reduced job performance, and absenteeism).

 What Can Managers Do to Help?

-A good place to start is in your company's work environment.
-Provide a quiet room for your outsourcing workers to take a break in and perhaps rest for a few minutes before tackling a new set of tasks.
+A good place to start improving the mental wellness of your agents is to restructure your company's work environment.
+Provide a quiet room for your impact sourcing workers.
+They can go there to take a break and perhaps rest for a few minutes before tackling a new set of tasks.
 Set aside a place where your employees can socialize freely without disturbing their co-workers who are still on the job.
 A closed-off dining area or pantry can work wonders.

-You can also help your outsourcing staff cope with the pressures of their jobs through an employee wellness program that include yoga classes with breathing and stretching exercises, and discreet counseling services.
+You can also help your agents cope with the pressures of their job through an employee wellness program that include yoga classes with breathing and stretching exercises, and discreet counseling services.
 Periodically check your employee's behavior for signs that they're undergoing a stressful event in their lives, and give them the chance to heal.